natkalia/people-recruitment-task/README.md

 * HTML
 * CSS, Sass, CSS modules
+* node-sass for compiling Sass (.scss) files
 * Javascript ES6+
 * React
 * Redux
 * eslint for clean code
 * shortid for generating random id
 * prop-types for props validation
-* node-sass for compiling Sass (.scss) files
-* other you can see in package.json dependencies
+* other npm packages you can see in package.json dependencies

 ## Known bugs and/or To Do's